 |

-refused to change the terms of a lease.
-Our Principal Consultant was
+when the state refused to change the terms of a lease.
+Our Principal Consultant

 documents, to calculate the dollar amount of damages to the plaintiff, and to